-While there is only one card with Devotion in this particular deck, it's full of Bestow creatures, many of which saw Standard play at the time.
+While there is only one card with Devotion in the event deck for Born of the Gods, it's full of Bestow creatures.
+Many creatures in this deck saw Standard play at the time.
 When the entirety of this deck was legal in Standard, it had some real value rares within it!

 1 Agent of the Fates

 1 Crypt Ghast

 3 Spiteful Returned

 3 Tormented Hero

 2 Bile Blight